 On 7 March 2018 the Supreme Court for Administrative Law heard a case where no choice needed to be made – an airplane engine and a bird had collided and met their respective fates.

 Bird strikes are not uncommon in civil aviation: every year there are approximately 5,000 to 6,000 incidents costing $1.2 billion worldwide.
-But this begs the question of who should be held responsible for bird strikes where an airport subcontracts the prevention of bird risk to a third party.
+But this begs the question of who is held responsible for bird strikes where an airport subcontracts the prevention of bird risk to a third party.

 The French court had to decide which party was responsible for this collision, as previous case law on the matter was unclear.